-"I Don't Want My Baby" - What Are My Options?
+"I Don't Want My Baby" - What are My Options?

 Pregnant But Don’t Want to Be?
 You Are Not Alone

 Perhaps you’ve muttered the following words to yourself, or even said them to a friend or a family member: “I don't want to be pregnant, I don’t want my baby, and I don’t know what to do next.”
 We will address why those thoughts and questions are perfectly valid, as well as give you information on how adoption can be the best decision for you and your baby.

 What to do if You Don’t Want to be Pregnant

 Maybe it was the first thought you had after taking the home pregnancy test: “I’m pregnant and I don’t want it.”
-Or maybe you didn’t know how to feel about your unplanned pregnancy at first, but lately you’ve been thinking, “I don’t want to have a baby.”
+Or maybe you didn’t know how to feel about your unplanned pregnancy at first, but lately, you’ve been thinking, “I don’t want to have a baby.”
 Maybe it’s a thought you’ve had once in passing, or maybe the words are repeating themselves over and over in your mind: “I do not want this pregnancy.
 I don’t want this baby.”

-Whatever the case may be, it’s okay — and you have options if you are pregnant and don’t want the baby.
+Whatever the case may be, it’s OK — and you have options if you are pregnant and don’t want the baby.
 Ultimately, you are the only person who can decide what to do if you’re pregnant and don’t want it, but taking the following steps is a good place to start.

-If you determine that you are pregnant and don’t want to be and no other medical issues are influencing these feelings, your next thoughts might be, “I don’t want my baby.
+If you determine that you are pregnant and don’t want to be, and no other medical issues are influencing these feelings, your next thoughts might be, “I don’t want my baby.
 What are my options?”

 When you are pregnant but don’t want a baby, know that you (along with every other pregnant woman) have three options: parenting, abortion or adoption.